archivesunleashed/aut-docs/current/collection-analysis.md

   .take(10)
 ```

-TODO: Check to see if `take(10)` is really the right thing to do here?
+TODO: Add script for the case where I only want to know the location of _one_ resource.

 ### Scala DF